TED 2017: UK 'Iron Man' demonstrates flying suit - BBC News

 "There is something strange in seeing the human form rise up and drift around and that leaves a deep impression on people," he said.

-The Civil Aviation Authority has yet to take any decisions of the level of regulation required for jetpacks.
+The Civil Aviation Authority has yet to take any decisions on the level of regulation required for jetpacks.

 And in Europe, the European Aviation Safety Agency (EASA), which has responsibility for approving all new aircraft designs, including experimental concepts, has not yet formed an opinion on human propulsion technology.